 - CARRIE - He wrote this while teaching high school English, on a typewriter in the furnace room of their rented mobile home.
 He started and discarded this novel in the trash...thinking he would enver have the time or the character insight to finish.
 His wife, Tabitha King, found and read it.
 She encouraged him to finish.
-Taking her advice he did...and thus Stephen King, The Master of Horror...was born.
-This was also turned into a movie that I absolutely loved starring Sissy Spacek (who I love as an actress also) who plays a telekinetic high school girl and you all know how much I LOVE telekinesis!!
+Taking her advice he did...and thus Stephen King, The Master of Horror was born.
+This was also turned into a movie starring Sissy Spacek as "CARRIE" an odd girl with telekinetic powers.

 - SALEM'S LOT: As a follow up to Carrie, King turned in an already finished manuscript for consideration that was first titled SECOND COMING (also known now as Salem's Lot.)
 This earned King a $500,000 advance and became his very first best-seller.
 After not having much and living off a teacher's salary in the 70's...this advance was just what King needed to be able to quit his job and write full time.
 The movie was exceptional!
 The vampire is one of the scariest looking vampires I've seen in horror history.